oracle/node-oracledb/INSTALL.md

 Pre-built binaries were built on Oracle Linux 6 and will require a compatible glibc.

-If source code is being compiled you need:

-- GCC 4.7 (or later) because compiling for Node 4 (or later) requires a C++11 compatible compiler.
-The default compiler on Oracle Linux 6 and RHEL 6 does not have the required C++11 support.
-Install [GCC 4.7 or later][5] or upgrade to Oracle Linux 7.

-- Python 2.7 for node-gyp.
-If another version of Python occurs first in your binary path then, when you install node-oracledb, then run `npm config set python /wherever/python-2.7/bin/python` or use the `--python` option to indicate the correct version.
-For example:
-  `npm install --python=/whereever/python-2.7/bin/python oracledb`.

 #### 3.3.2 Install Node.js

 Download and extract the [Node.js "Linux Binaries"][11] package.
 For